-In order to support our employees returning from challenging assignments ( i.e., High Threat Environments) , the Foreign Service Institute (FSI) and M/MED are partnering to offer a one-day High Stress Assignment Outbrief Program, MQ-950, which, is mandatory for all employees serving 90 days or more in Iraq and Afghanistan.
-Employees who are TDY have the option of attending an Outbrief at their Post or when they transfer to an onward assignment.
+In order to support our employees returning from challenging assignments ( i.e., High Threat Environments) , the Foreign Service Institute (FSI) and M/MED are partnering to offer a one-day High Stress Assignment Outbrief Program, MQ-950, which, is mandatory for all employees serving 90 days or more in Iraq, Afghanistan, Pakistan, Libya and Yemen.
+Employees who are TDY have the option of attending an outbrief at their post or when they transfer to an onward assignment.

-While mandatory for all employees completing 90 days or more of service in Iraq or Afghanistan, the program is highly recommended for employees returning from other high stress/high threat posts (i.e., Pakistan, Sudan, and Haiti) as well.
+While mandatory for all employees completing 90 days or more of service in Iraq, Afghanistan, Pakistan, Libya and Yemen, the program is highly recommended for employees returning from other high stress/high threat posts (i.e., Sudan, Lebanon and Haiti) as well.
 Employees of other agencies are welcome to attend MQ-950.

 The Outbrief Program can help you:

 Understand the challenges of returning from a high stress environment and learn how to share information with your loved ones to ensure the kind of reunion you want and deserve.

 The Outbrief Program is led by experienced staff from the Mental Health Services (MHS) Office and the Transition Center.

 High Stress Assignment Outbrief Program, MQ-950: at the George Shultz National Foreign Affairs Training Center (Foreign Service Institute (FSI) Transition Center) in Arlington, VA.